OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 2. Log in with the username `oneadmin` and the password you set in the inventory file.

 {{< alert title="Note" color="info" >}}
-For public-facing OpenNebula instances, it is highly recommended to configure a reverse proxy (e.g., Nginx or Apache) for SSL termination and rate handling, forwarding requests to `localhost:2616`.
-You would then change the `host` variable in `/etc/one/fireedge-server.conf` to listen only on `localhost`.
+To improve security of your deployment in public-facing OpenNebula instances, configure a reverse proxy (e.g., Nginx or Apache) for SSL termination and rate handling, forwarding requests to `localhost:2616`.
+Then change the `host` variable in `/etc/one/fireedge-server.conf` to listen only on `localhost`.
 {{< /alert >}}

 To verify the GPU passthrough configuration: